glbala87/ELLA_tool/docs/workflow.md

 ## Data policy
 In general e||a has an append-only data model, where noe data is delete or overwritten.
-Instead an updated copy is made and the version is linked to the previous.
+Instead an updated copy is made and the versions are linked.

 ## Workflow
-E||a uses the concept **workflow** to guide the users through the classification process.
+E||a uses the concept **workflow** to guide the users through the interpretation process.

+At the end of the workflow the interpretation if **finalized**, making the interpetation work available in other workflows.
+Until then the classifications (and other info) made of the variants/alleles in that workflow  is available for users.

-A workflow is a multi-step process where a user interpret the variant using the information presented by the tool or that is found outside and then entered into the tool.
-After the interpretation the user marks the workflow to be ready for review.
+A workflow is a multi-step process where a user interpret the variant(s) using the information presented by the tool or that is found outside and then entered into the tool.
+After the interpretation the user marks the workflow/interpretation to be ready for review.
 Another user continues the interpretation and can either mark it for review again or finalize it, the latter meaning the variant(s) get an official assessment/classification.
-Each 'review' or 'finalize' is called a **round**.
-When a workflow is finished there could have been many rounds, all available later if one needs to audit the work done in each round.
+Each 'review' or 'finalize' step is called a **round**.
+When a workflow is finished all the rounds are available later if one needs to audit the work done in each round.

-The workflow for single variants and analyses are slightly different.
+The workflow for single variants and analyses are slightly different:

-## Single variant
-*Allele workflow*
-Before an interpretation can be finalized, the variant must be given a classification (1-5).
+In an **allele workflow** a single variant is interpreted and eventually given a classification (1-5).

-## Analysis (multiple variants)
-*Analysis workflow*
-All variants in the analysis must be given a classification before the interpretation is finalized.
+In an **analysis workflow** multiple variants are interpreted, and they all need a classification before the analysis can be finalized.
 Variants that are initially filtered out can be manually included by the user.
 These variants must also classified.

 # A typical analysis interpretation
  A user selects an analysis and goes through each variant giving them a classification using the information made available in the tool.
-The user can select or enter information like:
-  - picking or uploading references and highlighting important or relevant information from them
+The classification is set given supporting info like:
+  - relevant references
+  - proteting predictions
-  - ACMG codes
+  - ACMG codes calculated by a rules engine
+The user will add info like:
   - free text
   - attachments (like images)

- The analysis is then set to review and another user will either continue the interpretation (like adding info, changing classification) of finalizing the analysis.
+ The analysis is then set to review and another user will either continue the interpretation (like adding info, changing classification) or finalizing the analysis.

- So the interpretation goes through multiple review rounds before being finalized (see figure):
+ So the interpretation goes through (possibly multiple)  review rounds before being finalized (see figure):

-  [Initial round] ---review--> [second round] --review--> [third round] ..... [...] --finalize--> [last round]
+  [Initial round] ---review--> [second round] --review--> [third round] ..... [...] --finalize--> Done

 # Interpretation rounds and history
 When later opening an analysis, all the rounds of the analysis are available read-only.
-Any round can be selected and the information displayed and entered by the user at that particular round is displayed.
+Any round can be selected and the UI will reflect the context at the point of interpreation.

-Also interpretation of single variant will build an increasing list of rounds.
+The interpretation of single a variant will also build an increasing list of rounds.

 # Reopening an analysis
 A finalized variant/analysis can be reopened for further interpretation, thus increasing the list of rounds.

-# Interpretation snapshots
-When a variant or analysis is finalized we record several pieces of info in the database:
-- classification made by user
-- the assessment made by user
-- the report made by user
-- the annotation/custom annotation that was the foundation what was shown
-- the assessment (if any) that already existed and was displayed to user
-- the report (if any) that already existed and was displayed to user

- This enables an audit feature where the tool can show info that was available at the instance a classification was done.
- Otherwise the tool could only display the latest info/most recent info about a variant.
+It must be finalized before any changes are available in other workflows.